 The Cross-Cultural Center offers leadership opportunities for students via our intern and volunteer programs and other programs including REACH and the Summer Multicultural Leadership Institute.
 Please read below for additional information about these opportunities.

 The Intern Program allows students to participate in a yearlong internship program enabling them to gain valuable leadership skills while at the same time developing cultural competence around a variety of issues.
 Interns have a variety of responsibilities that ultimately help fulfill the mission of the Cross-Cultural Center.
 All interns are given professional, cultural, and personal development opportunities and work under the guidance of professional staff.
 Applications are available at the beginning of the spring quarter via Student Life & Leadership's website.

 The Cross-Cultural Center offers opportunities for volunteers who want to get more involved.
 Under the guidance of the Volunteer Coordinator, our volunteers assist with various tasks such as organizing Trivia Night for our affiliates, our end-of-the-year event, and providing event support at the Community Roots Festival, Martin Luther King Jr. Symposium, Deconstruction Zone, and Across the Bridge: Diversity Dialogue Series.
 Applications are out in the fall and between 8-10 volunteers are selected.

 We hire students to manage our front desk in the main lobby of the Cross-Cultural Center during our hours of operation.
 Front Desk Assistants are expected to provide high-touch service to our visitors which include students, faculty, staff, alumni, and community partners.
 They assist with answering general questions and checking room availability for on-campus departments and student organizations who wish to make room reservations.
 Applications are available in the spring.

 ACTIVE Program Peer Facilitators

 The ACTIVE Program provides peer facilitation on various diversity and social justice topics to the broader campus community.
-ACTIVE peer facilitators go through rigorous training and enroll in a year-long course, which is taught by the Director of the Cross-Cultural Center.
+ACTIVE peer facilitators go through rigorous training and enroll in a year-long course, which is taught by the Director of the Cross-Cultural Center and ACTIVE Program Coordinators.
 Applications come out in the fall and this opportunity is open to all students.
-For more information, contact Marcela Ramirez-Stapleton at firstname.lastname@example.org.
+For more information, contact the ACTIVE Program Coordinators at firstname.lastname@example.org.

 Summer Multicultural Leadership Institute (SMLI) Staff